Administrative policies of Ali: Religious authority

 Ali viewed himself not only as the temporal leader of the Muslim community but also as its exclusive religious authority.
-This is evident in his inaugural speech as the caliph, writes Madelung, while Hugh N. Kennedy adds that Ali saw the ruler as a charismatic figure who guides the Islamic community.
+This is evident in his inaugural speech as the caliph, writes Madelung, while the historian Hugh N. Kennedy adds that Ali saw the ruler as a charismatic figure who guides the Islamic community.
 Ali thus laid claim to the religious authority to interpret the Quran and Sunnah, and particularly the esoteric message of the script.
-Ali is reported by al-Tabari to have said, "We fought against them on the exoteric (zahir) content of the revelation and today we are fighting them for its esoteric (batin) message."
-This claim of Ali distinguished him from his predecessors who may be viewed as merely the administrators of the divine law.
+He is reported by al-Tabari to have said, "We fought against them on the exoteric (zahir) content of the revelation and today we are fighting them for its esoteric (batin) message."
+This claim of Ali distinguished him from his predecessors who have been viewed as merely the administrators of the divine law.